So, you’ve stumbled upon this non-toxic bakeware guide to try to clean up your kitchen.

 Both are a generous 3” deep and safe up to 450℉.

 - Versatile: Make anything from brownies & cornbread to smaller-serving casseroles.
-Do more with less.
+I bought this set for my mom and she uses them for everything.

 - Extra-deep design for extra-thick brownies.
 Plus, the high sides prevent spill-overs for less cleanup.